MyrtleSoftware/vollo-ids-example/README.md

 python train.py
 ```

 This will take several minutes and save the final model in `build/`.
+In the default configuration the model should have ~ 100k parameters.

 ## Results